thomasglasser/Tommys-Json-Generator/src/guides/miraculous.md

 ### Tags

-Tags for kwami food and treats are automatically loaded from `data/<namespace>/tags/kwami_foods/<id>.json` and `data/<namespace>/tags/kwami_treats/<id>.json` respectively.
+Tags for kwami preferred foods and treats are automatically loaded from `data/<namespace>/tags/kwami_preferred_foods/<id>.json` and `data/<namespace>/tags/kwami_treats/<id>.json` respectively.
 You can create these tags [here](https://beta-jsons.thomasglasser.dev/tags/item/).

 Tags for miraculouses and abilities are also supported.
 You can create these tags [here](https://beta-jsons.thomasglasser.dev/partners/).
-Mod tags, such as the `mineraculous:can_use_butterfly_cane` miraculous tag, can be added to in order to allow the miraculous holder to use the tool with your custom miraculous.
+Mod tags, such as the `mineraculous:can_use_butterfly_cane` miraculous tag, can be added to so the miraculous holder can use the tool with your custom miraculous.

 ### Curios